silverbulletmd/silverbullet/README.md

     deno run -A --unstable https://get.silverbullet.md <pages-path>

-However, because this command is not super easy to remember, you may install it as well:
+However, because this command is not super easy to remember, you may install it:

     deno install -f --name silverbullet -A --unstable https://get.silverbullet.md